microsoft/microsoft-ui-xaml-specs/active/InformationBar/InformationBar.md

   - Options to show the InfoBar as a PopUp with simple positioning properties
 - Positioning and re-positioning for multiple notifications
   - i.e. providing a built-in way to support a group of notifications in the bottom right corner
+- Support for a two-button layout, a single action and a single close right-aligned.
+This would be a secondary option to the single left-aligned action button and right-aligned 'X' to close button.

 Potentially, truncation option with a chevron to allow the user to expand and collapse an InfoBar with multiple lines of content.
 TBD